course-details-portlet

 Course content

 How do you write an anthropological thesis based on your own ethnographic data?
 How do you interpret and analyse ethnographic material?
 In this course you are expected to problematize, systematise and analyse your own data.
-You are challenged to account for your choice of field methods and use of analytical concepts in the interpretation of your data, and to provide empirical support for your own claims.
-You are expected to formulate anthropological arguments and convey knowledge about other people’s ways of life in an ethically proper manner.
+You are challenged to account for your choice of methods and use of analytical concepts in the interpretation of your data, and to provide empirical support for your claims.
+You are expected to formulate anthropological arguments and convey knowledge about other people's ways of life in a disciplinary and ethically appropriate manner.

 Learning outcome